University of Montenegro: Faculties

+As a part of the Institute of Marine Biology, the Adriatic Biodiversity Conservation Center ″Aquarium Boka″ was established in 2020.
+It is the first and only public aquarium in Montenegro.
+It is also a unique institution in Montenegro that combines research and education to promote and practice the efficient conservation of marine wildlife.

 Teaching and learning

-In 2017, the University of Montenegro reformed the system of studies and adopted the new system of 3+2+3 instead of the previous 3+1+1+3 system.
-With the accreditation from 2017, 160 study programmes are accredited on all study levels, of which 114 are at bachelor and postgraduate studies, 14 within the applied studies, and 25 doctoral study programmes.
-Also, eight interdisciplinary study programmes are accredited, of which one is at the doctoral level, while seven exist at the level of postgraduate master studies.
-All the bachelor study programmes are accredited as three-year study programmes, while having, at the most, two modules in their VI semester.
+In 2017 the University of Montenegro reformed the system of studies and adopted the new 3+2+3 system, instead of the previous 3+1+1+3.
+In 2017, 160 study programmes have been accredited at all study levels, of which 114 are at bachelor and postgraduate studies, 14 applied studies, and 25 doctoral programmes.
+Also, eight interdisciplinary study programmes are accredited, of which one is at the doctoral level and seven at the masters level.
+All bachelor study programmes are accredited as three-year study programmes (180 ECTS points), while having, at the most, two modules in their VI semester.
 They are organized as either academic or applied studies.
-Their scope is 180 ECTS.
 Exempted from this rule are the regulated professions, which have implemented the EU directives about the duration of their bachelor studies, so that bachelor studies in medicine and dentistry last 6 years, while pharmacology and architecture last five years.

 The postgraduate study programmes are organized after the completion of the bachelor studies and all are accredited as two-year programmes.
-The scope of the postgraduate studies is 120 ECTS.
+The scope of the postgraduate studies is 120 ECTS points.

-Doctoral studies are organized after postgraduate studies, and all are accredited as three-year study programmes.
-The scope of doctoral studies is 180 ECTS.
+Doctoral studies are organized after postgraduate studies, and all of them are accredited as three-year study programmes.
+The scope of doctoral studies is 180 ECTS points.